Code-the-Change-YYC/Mindfuel-Activity-Board/README.md

 1. Install Docker
 2. Put the development .env file in the root of the project
 3. Run `docker compose --env-file .env up -d`
+4. The frontend of the application should be available on `http://localhost:8081/`

-More development related information can be found in the Development section.
+More development and troubleshooting related information can be found in the Development section of the documentation.

 ### Documentation